libp2p/docs/content/guides/getting-started/browser-to-browser.md

 With the change above, libp2p will leverage circuit relays as the signalling channel for WebRTC connections.

-Reload the frontend, and once again connect to the bootstrapper by copying its WebTranport multiaddr from the terminal.
+Reload the frontend, and once again connect to the bootstrapper by copying its WebTransport multiaddr from the terminal.

 After connecting to the bootstrapper, the frontend will render two multiaddrs (one of which is new):